Carrot Ginger Soup

 We use chicken stock in this recipe, but you can easily use vegetable stock for a vegetarian option.

-1 Melt the butter in a soup pot over medium heat and cook the onions and carrot, stirring occasionally, until the onions soften, about 5 to 8 minutes.
+1 Sauté onions and carrots: Melt the butter in a soup pot over medium heat and cook the onions and carrot, stirring occasionally, until the onions soften, about 5 to 8 minutes.
 Do not let the onions or carrots brown.
 Sprinkle a teaspoon of salt over the carrots and onions as they cook.

-2 Add the stock and water and the ginger the strips of orange zest.
+2 Add stock and water, ginger, and strips of orange zest.
 Bring to a simmer, cover, and cook until the carrots soften, about 20 minutes.

 Garnish with chopped chives, parsley, or fennel fronds.